From the Summer 2025 edition of Gurls to the Front! A Q&A with Jess Taylor

 Really belonging to a community of artistic peers helped me a great deal.
 My best friend, Sofia Mostaghimi, helped me plot out the arc on Bristol board, applying what she was learning in a script writing class.
 Catriona Wright read two drafts and provided wonderful notes.
 My partner, Craig Calhoun, worked as my constant sounding board, proofreader, and support.
 I worked with Meg Storey as a developmental editor and then Linda Pruessan as my wonderful fiction editor.
 Everyone who touched the book transformed it and turned it into this book that I could be proud of.

-I think about my short story collections as project as well and they also tend to have a structure to them, but it’s definitely easier writing novels now that I have one under my belt.
+I think about my short story collections as projects as well and they also tend to have a structure to them, but it’s definitely easier writing novels now that I have one under my belt.
 I am doubtful I will ever write a novel with such a complicated structure again, as I think that’s why it took me so long.